smenjas/gaming-notes/celebrity.md

 - Time: 30 minutes to 2 hours, depending on the number of names in the hat

 The Rules:
-- Gather 4 or more people, by video chat if necessary.
-The more the merrier.
 - Distribute paper and writing utensils to everyone.
 - Ask everyone to write a name on each piece of paper, of a real or fictional character that most people in the room recognize.
 Each person can provide